 We asked our favourite plant-based foodies (including the BOSH boys and Deliciously Ella) to send us their go-to vegan summer meals, and this is what they gave us – we can't wait to try them all out!
+These easy vegan recipes for summer are ideal for delicious and ethical eating!
 Happy summer feasting everyone.

 BOSH – Tropical Overnight Oats

 Photograph by Lizzie Mayson

 We’re hyped to share our Tropical Overnight Oats recipe with our friends at Immaculate Vegan from our latest book Healthy Vegan.
 It’s super tasty, filling and the perfect vegan breakfast for summer mornings.

 Ingredients – Serves 2